ozanj/rclass/lectures/lecture7/lecture7.md

 - __one-to-one__ join: key variable uniquely identifies observations in table `x` and uniquely identifies observations in table `y`
     - The join between `nls_stu` and `nls_stu_pets` was a one-to-one join; the variable `id` uniquely identifies observations in both tables
     - In the relational database world one-to-one joins are rare and are considered special cases of one-to-many or many-to-one joins
+        - Why? if tables can be joined via one-to-one join, then they should already be part of the same table.
 - __one-to-many__ join: key variable uniquely identifies observatiosn in table `x` and does not uniquely identify observations in table `y`
     - each observation from table `x` may match to multiple observations from table `y'
     - e.g., `inner_join(nls_stu, nls_trans, by = "id")`
-- __many-to-one__ join: key variable does not uniquely identify observations in table `x' and does uniquely identify observations in table `y`
+- __many-to-one__ join: key variable does not uniquely identify observations in table `x` and does uniquely identify observations in table `y`
     - each observation from table `y` may match to multiple observations from table `x'
     - e.g., `inner_join(nls_trans, nls_trans, by = "id")`
 - __many-to-many__ join: key variable does not uniquely identify observations in table `x' and does not uniquely identify observations in table `y`